web-deps/state-manager/docs/api/state-event.md

 # StateEvent

-An event fired before and after a state transition.
+An event fired before and after a state transition of [StateManager](state-manager.md).
 It is passed as the only parameter to state observers.

 ## Constructor